nathanMcL/nathanMcL.github.io/ReadMe.md

 ### Index

 - This site is not supposed to be glamorous or modern. <br>
 - I started the 508 accessibility standards on the index page.
-I haven't tested it with ANDI yet, and I want to be done with the framework for the entire website first.
-The 508 standards will require me to make this entire website reconfigure in such a way that will re-design the visual look and behavior of how the website pages currently function.<br>
+I haven't tested it with ANDI yet.
+I want to be done with the framework for all the webpages first.<br>
+- The 508 standards will require me to adjust the entire website.
+I'm thinking, reconfigure in such a way that will have to re-design (I don't think *re-design* is the terminology I mean) the visual look and behavior of how the website pages currently function.<br>

 This is totally fine because I made my website crazy and fun for a reason.
 Once I implement 508 accessibility standards, I think visually explaining the standards will help reinforce my learning of these standards.<br>

+### About (me/the team/your brand)

+This page displays a delayed for 5 seconds `Marquee` carousel (loop).
+The Marque Shows: Frameworks, Programming Languages, Software Related logos. <br>

+#### The `Main Section` *Orbs*

+In a way, one of my of first Java programs was a ball that bounced around the edges of the webpage window/container. <br>
+I wanted to implement this, creating a container that has four orbs bouncing off each other and the walls/edges of the container.<br>
+To improve this page I should improve the error handling.<br>
+    - I noticed after the orbs have been bouncing around the `Main Section` for sometime that *bugs* or *unexpected behavior* happens.<br>
+        - 1. going off screen<br>
+        - 2. On my phone the orbs are too fast. <br>
+                - Should orbs be slowed down for smaller screens? <br>
+                - Is that CSS, or JS to adjust the speed for phones? <br>

 ### Inspired Me